SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/dbsetup-exe.md

 If you have imported data to the SuperOffice database via SOAdmin we recommend you run these to verify that the rank is set correctly.
 Rank will not be set during import due to performance issues.

-## Start DBSetup with parameters
+## Start  with parameters

-Dbsetup.exe can be run with command line parameters to specify an action.
+.exe can be run with command line parameters to specify an action.
 The program will perform the action automatically and exit.
 User interaction may occur if something goes wrong (this may be corrected in a future version ).

 The command line consists of a command followed by parameters.
 They correspond to the radio buttons in the GUI.